 The BIG Issues

-In 2008, SEF identified five BIG Issues as part of its work with Better Swansea Partnership (now the Local Service Board).
-These were selected by the Forum’s Executive as specific local issues requiring a partnership approach with the broad support of different sectors and agencies.
+In 2008, SEF identified five BIG Issues as part of its work with Better Swansea Partnership.
+These were chosen as specific local issues requiring a partnership approach with the broad support of different sectors and agencies.
+Working groups and partnership projects were established to address each of these issues.
 Subsequently, through our Environment Strategy reviews, we also identified that the built heritage in Swansea needed greater focus.
-Working groups and partnership projects have been established to address each of these issues.

-WATER QUALITY IN SWANSEA BAY – currently being addressed through the Clear Streams project (see above) and work undertaken by Natural Resources Wales, Swansea Council and others.
+WATER QUALITY IN SWANSEA BAY – this was addressed through the Clear Streams project (see above) and work undertaken by Natural Resources Wales, Swansea Council and others.

-IMPROVING AIR QUALITY – previously being monitored by an Air Quality Task Group.
+IMPROVING AIR QUALITY – this was previously being tackled by an Air Quality Task Group.

-BIODIVERSITY – currently being addressed by Swansea Biodiversity Partnership.
+BIODIVERSITY – currently being addressed by Swansea Local Nature Partnership.

 CARBON MANAGEMENT AND ADAPTING TO CLIMATE CHANGE – currently being addressed through the Low Carbon Swansea Bay initiative (see above).